roadrunner-server/roadrunner-docs/docs/en/customization/middleware.md

 The interceptor intercepts incoming gRPC requests and can be used to perform additional processing, such as authentication, rate limiting, and logging.

-**To create custom interceptor for gRPC requests in RoadRunner, follow these steps:**
+**To create a custom interceptor for gRPC requests in RoadRunner, follow these steps:**

 1. Define a struct that implements the `Init()`, `Interceptor()`, and `Name()` methods.
 The `Init() `method is called when the plugin is initialized, the `Interceptor()` method is called for each incoming gRPC request, and the `Name()`